Jeans are the world’s most popular clothing item, but they come with a hefty price tag for the planet.

 Team leader Prof Wang, who heads IFM and the ARC Future Fibres Hub, said the key to the project’s success in improving the environmental sustainability of denim production came from the team’s unique ability to create ultrafine coloured particles from used textiles.

 “Our previous work shows that pulverised fibre particles can take up dye under room temperature within five minutes due to very high surface area.

 “This significantly reduces the energy used to heat water under the conventional dyeing process,” he said.

 “This process also allows dye to be reused, minimising water use and effluent discharge.”

-Team member Dr Rajkhowa explained that IFM’s Circular Denim project would address the key issues in denim production, while creating new fashion effects for denim.
+IFM’s Circular Denim project addresses the key issues in denim production, while creating new fashion effects for denim.

-Prof Wang said the team had already developed a successful prototype and the Global Change Award grant would be used to scale up the idea and work with denim producers and fashion brands to explore its potential for the fashion industry and the environment.
+The team has already developed a successful prototype and is now using the Global Change Award grant to scale up the idea and work with denim producers and fashion brands to explore its potential for the fashion industry and the environment.

 More information: David Pardoe, Deakin Research Senior Commercial Manager, +61 429 5837827